MelonKony/millmint/content/utopia/vekllei/society/government.md

 {{<section>}}
 #### Accreditation Directorate

-The *Accreditation Directorate* legislates academic and industrial qualifications in Vekllei.
+The *Accreditation Directorate* regulates academic and industrial qualifications in Vekllei.
 {{</section>}}

 {{<section>}}